Aliases for POLR3B Gene

 GeneCards Summary for POLR3B Gene

-POLR3B (Polymerase (RNA) III Subunit B) is a Protein Coding gene.
-Diseases associated with POLR3B include Leukodystrophy, Hypomyelinating, 8, With Or Without Oligodontia And/Or Hypogonadotropic Hypogonadism and Pol Iii-Related Leukodystrophies.
-Among its related pathways are RNA Polymerase III Transcription Initiation and Gene Expression.
-GO annotations related to this gene include DNA-directed RNA polymerase activity and ribonucleoside binding.
-An important paralog of this gene is POLR2B.
+POLR3B (RNA Polymerase III Subunit B) is a Protein Coding gene.
+Diseases associated with POLR3B include Leukodystrophy, Hypomyelinating, 8, With Or Without Oligodontia And/Or Hypogonadotropic Hypogonadism and Cerebellar Hypoplasia With Endosteal Sclerosis.
+Among its related pathways are Pyrimidine metabolism (KEGG) and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include DNA-directed 5-3 RNA polymerase activity and ribonucleoside binding.

 UniProtKB/Swiss-Prot for POLR3B Gene